-- to advise the Board and provide input to the Bank on Shariah matters in order for the Bank to comply with Shariah principles at all times. - · to endorse Shariah policies and procedure prepared by the Bank and to ensure that the contents are Shariah compliant. - to approve the Bank's Islamic products including the relevant documentation as follows: - (i) the terms and conditions contained in the forms, contracts, agreements or legal documentations used in executing the transactions; and - (ii) the product manual, advertisements, sales illustrations and brochures used to describe the product. - to assess the work carried out by Shariah review and Shariah audit in order to ensure compliance with Shariah matters which forms part of their duties in providing their assessment of Shariah compliance and assurance in the annual report. - to advise the Bank to consult BNM's Shariah Advisory Council ("SAC") on Shariah matter that could not be resolved. - to provide written Shariah opinions in circumstances where the Bank make reference to the BNM's SAC for further deliberation, or where the Bank submits applications to the BNM for new product.
+- to understand that in the course of discharging the duties and responsibilities as a Shariah Committee member, the Shariah Committee is responsible and accountable for all Shariah decisions, opinions and views provided by them. - to advise the Board and provide input to the Bank on Shariah matters in order for the Bank to comply with Shariah principles at all times. - to endorse Shariah policies and procedure prepared by the Bank and to ensure that the contents do not contain any elements which are not in line with Shariah. - to ensure that the products of the Bank related to Islamic finance comply with Shariah principles and the Shariah Committee must approve: - (i) the terms and conditions contained in the forms, contracts, agreements or legal documentations used in executing the transactions; and - (ii) the product manual, marketing advertisements, sales illustrations and brochures used to describe the product. - to assess the work carried out by Shariah review and Shariah audit in order to ensure compliance with Shariah matters which forms part of their duties in providing their assessment of Shariah compliance and assurance information in the annual report. - to assist related parties of the Bank such as legal counsel, auditor or consultant that may seek advice on Shariah matters from the Shariah Committee by providing the necessary assistance to the requesting party. - to advise the Bank to consult the BNM's Shariah Advisory Council ("SAC") on Shariah matter that could not be resolved. - to provide written Shariah opinions in circumstances where the Bank makes reference to the BNM's SAC for further deliberation, or where the Bank submits applications to the BNM for new product approval.